togarashimayo/togarashimayo.github.io/content/recipes/living-armour-meal.md

 # "Living armour" full-course meal (Episode 3)

+A set of dishes that Senshi makes from living armour, mollusk-like creatures that gather inside armour suits and contract themselves like muscles to move.

 I've made all four of the below dishes with abalone, while I also made the stir-fry and soup with pre-cooked Pacific razor clams.

 I would strongly recommend using the razor clams, as they're cheaper and resemble living armour more.